SnowGem (XSG) Market Capitalization Achieves $1.36 Million

-SnowGem (CURRENCY:XSG) traded up 1.8% against the dollar during the twenty-four hour period ending at 16:00 PM Eastern on October 10th.
-One SnowGem coin can now be purchased for approximately $0.0441 or 0.00000231 BTC on major exchanges including Graviex, STEX and Mercatox.
-Over the last week, SnowGem has traded 13.2% lower against the dollar.
-SnowGem has a market capitalization of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.
+SnowGem (CURRENCY:XSG) traded up 1.8% against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on October 11th.
+During the last week, SnowGem has traded 13.2% lower against the U.S. dollar.
+One SnowGem coin can currently be purchased for approximately $0.0441 or 0.00000231 BTC on major cryptocurrency exchanges including Graviex, STEX and Mercatox.
+SnowGem has a market cap of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.

 - 0cash (ZCH) traded up 29.8% against the dollar and now trades at $0.0111 or 0.00000025 BTC.